Facilities for Materials Characterization

-Dalhousie University researchers employ a wide variety of instruments to perform a variety of analytical functions.
+In addition to the instrumentation directly managed by the CTRI, Dalhousie University researchers have access to a wide variety of instruments that can perform a range of analytical functions.
 The instruments have been categorized based on function and technique.
 The instruments listed here are a small fraction of what may be available at Dalhousie.

 Instrument function can be broadly divided into the following types.
 Most instrumental techniques can characterize materials in more than one of these modes, however sensitivity, selectivity and spatial information vary.
 As a result, these techniques are often complementary, and the appropriate combination will be dependent on the sample and the questions you are asking.
 We have significant expertise in these areas and can help determine what approach may be best given the circumstances.